certifiedSAMMIE09/Dannys-Diner-Challenge/README.md

 # INTRODUCTION
-- Hi, I'm Sammie, I have been learning SQL for a while and I stumbled on Danny's Diner 8 weeks SQL challenge, So I partook in this challenge.
+Hi, I have been learning SQL for a while and I stumbled on Danny's Diner 8 weeks SQL challenge, So I partook in this challenge.
 This project enabled me put to work all that has been learnt overtime.

 ![](1.png)